In Jan 2020, Google officially announced that it will phase out third party cookies from Chrome.

 There are several attribution models available and different tools may provide a different attribution to each channel.

-With an integrated first party data and every audience de-anonymized, attribution suddenly becomes simpler.
+With an integrated enterprise data and every audience de-anonymized, attribution suddenly becomes simpler.

 It becomes merely a function of any of the following attribution models you want to use.